BillNace/18341_P5_USB/README.md

 your **USBHost**, to set up memory accesses.
 So that the TA testbench can initiate reads and writes using these same tasks, you must stick to these task headers.
-The status returned (success) indicates if the transaction completed successfully, as opposed to there being 8x bad packets or an 8x timeout.
+The status returned (success) indicates if the transaction completed successfully, as opposed to there being 7x bad packets or a 7x timeout.
 We’ll provide several encrypted thumb drives for you corresponding to various levels of the protocol.
 They will print information telling you what they received and/or what they're sending back to you.
 We will provide some with typical